Skills For Starting Your Copywriting Business

 When I started my business I was pretty naive about it all.
 It didn’t take me long to realise that there were all these other non-copywriting tasks to do.

 Now, don’t get me wrong.
 I’m writing and getting paid to do something I love, but.
-And it’s a definite but, there’s so much more to do than write.
+And it’s a definite but, there’s so much more to do than writing.

 Between doing what you love and finding time to grow your business, it’s a difficult juggle.

-So before you take the plunge, here’s some of the additional skills I’ve had to learn.
+So before you take the plunge, here are some of the additional skills I’ve had to learn.
 Maybe you’ve thought of them already?

 - Taking phone and email enquiries

 - Creating templates and documents

 - Content management planning

 - Learning how to use various social media platforms

 - Social media marketing